Croton Water Treatment Plant (290 mgd)

-The water treatment plant will produce up to 290 mgd of finished water.
-The plant will include a raw water and treated water pumping station and raw and treated water connections to the City’s distribution system through new tunnels constructed as part of this project.
-The treatment processes consisting of flotation for large solids removal, filtration for finer solids removal, ultraviolet and hypochlorite disinfection, as well as supplemental chemical conditioning will be housed within the main treatment building.
-Water treated at the plant will meet all current and anticipated water quality goals and standards.
+The Croton Water Treatment plant, which went into service in 2015, will produce up to 290 mgd of finished water.
+The plant includes a raw water and treated water pumping station and raw and treated water connections to the City’s distribution system through new tunnels constructed as part of this project.
+The treatment processes consisting of flotation for large solids removal, filtration for finer solids removal, ultraviolet and hypochlorite disinfection, as well as supplemental chemical conditioning is housed within the main treatment building.
+Water treated at the plant meets all current and anticipated water quality goals and standards.

 NYCDEP authored a comprehensive Environmental Impact Statement comparing three sites for construction of the Croton WTP.
 Through detailed environmental, socio-economic and engineering analysis, as well as public involvement and the need to address issues related to security and water distribution, the Mosholu Golf Course site was selected for construction of the Croton WTP.

-The completed plant will be situated largely under a portion of the 13-acre driving range.
-In addition to the underground structure, the plant will include two small above ground buildings to access the facility and to receive deliveries.
+The completed plant is situated largely under a portion of the 13-acre driving range.
+In addition to the underground structure, the plant includes two small above ground buildings to access the facility and to receive deliveries.

 For more information on this project, or to discuss a similar project in your area, contactWilliam Becker, P.E. at email@example.com